-The SMC Student I.D. card provides SMC students with a photo I.D., enhanced access features, and improved campus security.
+The SMC Student I.D. card provides SMC students with a photo I.D., enhanced access features. and improved campus security.
 The card offers a convenient way to speed up checking out materials from the Library and the campus tutoring labs and learning resource centers.
-When combined with a current Associated Students Activities sticker and swipe-activated, the photo I.D. provides FREE access to Big Blue Bus "Any Line, Any Time" service, as well as many other services at SMC, including the Cayton Associated Students Computer Lab (go to smc.edu/associated_students and click on the "Benefits" link for the latest details).
+When combined with a current Associated Students Activities sticker and swipe-activated, the photo I.D. provides FREE access to Big Blue Bus "Any Line, Any Time" service, as well as many other services at SMC, including the Cayton Associated Students Computer Lab (go to smc.edu/associated students and click on the smc.edu/Barrett Information features exhibits of the best in contemporary art by local, national, and international artists, and hosts SMC's annual student and faculty art shows, gallery talks, and SMCs popular Holiday Art Sale.
+Each exhibit is free and open to the public and has a free opening reception, and many exhibits include free informative art talks.
+For details, please call the Gallery, visit our webpage, or browse the SMC Events webpage (smc.edu/eventsinfo) and click on the "Art Gallery" link.